-Van Nistelrooy scored 25 league goals as United recovered from their worst ever Premier League start to regain the title, finding the net in each of the club’s final eight fixtures of the season as Sir Alex Ferguson’s side finished five points clear of Arsenal.
+Van Nistelrooy scored 25 league goals as United recovered from their worst-ever Premier League start to regain the title, finding the net in each of the club’s final eight fixtures of the season as Sir Alex Ferguson’s side finished five points clear of Arsenal.

 Thierry Henry – Arsenal (2004)

-The Frenchman’s feats saw him win the Premier League’s Golden Boot and European Golden Shoe, alongside being named as the PFA Player’s Player of the Year and FWA Footballer of the Year for the second successive season.
+The Frenchman’s feats saw him win the Premier League’s Golden Boot and European Golden Shoe, alongside being named the PFA Player’s Player of the Year and FWA Footballer of the Year for the second successive season.

-He finished the season having scored 39 goals in all competitions – the best haul of his career in English football – to become the first player in history to be named as Footballer of the Year in successive seasons.
+He finished the season having scored 39 goals in all competitions – the best haul of his career in English football – to become the first player in history to be named Footballer of the Year in successive seasons.

 Thierry Henry – Arsenal (2005)

-The following season saw Henry make it back-to-back accolades and level Alan Shearer’s landmark of three Premier League Golden Boots, the forward enjoying another inspired season as the focal point of a formidable Arsenal attack.
+The following season saw Henry make it back-to-back accolades and level Alan Shearer’s landmark of three Premier League Golden Boots, with the forward enjoying another inspired season as the focal point of a formidable Arsenal attack.